-PacificSource Medicare, PacificSource Community Solutions (Medicaid) and commercial plans have different processes.
-Each process meets any and all guidelines established by the relevant regulatory agency, such as the Centers for Medicare and Medicaid Services (CMS) and the Department of Consumer and Business Services (DCBS).
+PacificSource Medicare, PacificSource Community Solutions (Medicaid), and PacificSource Health Plans have different processes.
+Each process meets any and all guidelines established by the relevant regulatory agency, such as the Centers for Medicare and Medicaid Services (CMS), Oregon Health Authority (OHA), and the Department of Consumer and Business Services (DCBS).
+For additional details regarding PacificSource Community Solutions' grievance and appeal policies and procedures, refer to the following documents: